Process

 Detail of clay relief for work in progress

-Glass shards arranged and layered for The Waterfall
+Glass shards arranged and layered

 Glass artists can also design by sketching or sculpting directly in the sand, clay or fiber felt from an emotion or idea.